dominickjay/dominickjay.com/src/365albums/in-rainbows-radiohead.md

 ---
-title: '#18.
-In Rainbows - Radiohead'
+title: 'In Rainbows - Radiohead'
 metaDesc: 'Day 18 of my album-a-day mini-project'
 date: 2023-11-27
 albumTitle: In Rainbows